 Those interested in being a contestant will need to do the following:

-- Attend the mandatory Masquerade Participant Meeting on Saturday February 17 at 10:00am.
+- Attend the mandatory Masquerade Participant Meeting on Saturday February 15.
 If you’re part of a group, only one group member has to attend.
 Note that missing this meeting entirely will result in your removal from the Masquerade presentation list entirely!
-(Talk to the Masquerade staff prior to the meeting if you absolutely can’t make it.)
+(Talk to the Masquerade staff prior to the meeting if you absolutely can’t make it.

-- Report to the Masquerade Green Room no later than the time announced at the Masquerade Participant Meeting.
-The Masquerade Green Room will be located at the very back of the western hallway past Program C/D/E, usually opening around 7:00 pm.
+- Report for Workmanship Judging on Saturday in the Masquerade Green Room (time TBD), if you’re interested in Workmanship judging.
+The Masquerade Green Room is located at the very back of the western hallway past Program C/D/E.

 Presentation and Technical Information